petebachant/BBpystepper/README.md

 Notes
 -----

-* By default the GPIO pins used are P8_13, P8_14, P8_15, and P8_16.
-These can be changed by modifying the Stepper.pins list.
+* By default the GPIO pins used are `P8_13`, `P8_14`, `P8_15`, and `P8_16`.
+These can
+  be changed by modifying the `Stepper.pins` list.

-* By default the Stepper.steps_per_rev parameter is set to 2048 to match my motor (it has a built-in gearbox).
+* By default the `Stepper.steps_per_rev` parameter is set to 2048 to match my motor (it has a built-in gearbox).

 * The code doesn't keep track of where it ends in the sequence of pins.
 It simply sets all pins low after a move.
-This means there could be some additional error in the Stepper.angle variable if the amount of steps moved is not divisible by 4.
+This means there could be some additional error in the `Stepper.angle` variable if the amount of steps moved is not divisible by 4.

 License